21015 Blog 1200×675

 • Focusing on form.
 I use toe to head checks to ensure that my movements are effective.

 • Relaxing into the challenge.
-In light of the tension I was holding regarding cycling, one of my former coaches advised me to “turn off the lights in the rooms that have no working in them.”
-He was instructing me to relax – especially the parts of the body that have nothing to do with forward motion.
 Relax your face.
 Relax your grip.
 Release any tense muscles or areas of the body to allow them to work more effectively.

 • Avoiding the temptation to engineer the workout by overthinking – just be.
-Avoid arbitrary expectations before the session.
-After all, one of the goals for these sessions is to ensure you are using the correct training zones.
+Avoid expectations before the session.
+After all, one of the goals for these sessions is to ensure you’re using the correct training zones.
 If you set expectations prior to starting, you are either going to limit yourself or set yourself up for disappointment.

-For example, your heart rate will be high, especially as the session goes on.
-That is normal and expected, even desired.
-But seeing that high number can produce anxiety and the negative thoughts that are associated with it.
+For example, your heart rate will be high, especially as the session continues.
+This is normal.
+But seeing that high number can produce anxiety and associated negative thoughts.
 These thoughts can include:

 • My HR is too high.